2005 AFL Grand Final

 The 2005 AFL Grand Final was an Australian rules football game contested between the Sydney Swans and West Coast Eagles at the Melbourne Cricket Ground on 24 September 2005.
 It was the 109th annual grand final of the Australian Football League (formerly the Victorian Football League), staged to determine the premiers for the 2005 AFL season.
-The match, attended by 91,898 spectators, was won by Sydney by a margin of four points, marking the club's fourth Premiership and their first since 1933.
+The match, attended by 91,828 spectators, was won by Sydney by a margin of four points.
+It was the club's fourth VFL/AFL premiership, and its first since 1933, breaking a league-record 72-year premiership drought.